September 2026 - May 2027

 We offer a sliding scale to make the program accessible while sustaining our teachers and covering basic program costs.

-Please consider giving dana to be part of your program costs.
+Please consider the practice of giving dana to be part of your program costs.

 Your generosity makes this program possible